 - PaperFeel Screen Protector- I love this just because it reduces my hand strain bc the added friction of the screen keeps my stylus from sliding.
 It also gives me a more natural stroke so that drawing on my iPad feels like drawing in my sketchbook.
 It’s so awesome!

 If you’d like to get the Holographic Dots Sticker Paper or the Iridescent Sticker Paper you can find them on Amazon or at your local craft store.
-Next week, I’ll have a short post on these shiny happy sticker options.
+You can see the post on how to use this with a Cricut here.

 *Find out which iPads are compatible with this list.

-Step One: Open a Custom Canvas in Procreate
+Step One: Open a Custom Canvas on Procreate

 Step Two: Use Quickshape to Make the Oval for the Name